 Ensure your decision is based on a defensible business reason

-Related to the last question, does the employee fall into any protected categories (such as age, gender, race or disability)?
-Another way a terminated employee can prove discrimination is by showing the employer subjected him/her to dissimilar treatment for the same offense.
+Related to the last question, does the subject employee fall into any protected categories (such as age, gender, race, or disability)?
+Another way a terminated employee can prove discrimination is by showing the employer subjected them to dissimilar treatment for the same offense.
 You must make sure that the employment decision is rooted in a defensible business reason and that the employee cannot argue that the decision is in any way based upon the employee’s protected characteristic(s).